 The fastest fix is a free Chrome extension we maintain called Matomo Heatmap Helper.
-It forces every iframe to a sensible height during capture (real scrollHeight for same-origin embeds, at least 800px for cross-origin ones) and restores the original style after.
-The rest of this post is how to do the same thing without an extension, plus the permanent fixes that survive every future capture.
+It forces every iframe to a sensible height during capture (real scrollHeight for same-origin embeds, at least 800px for cross-origin ones) and restores the original style afterward.
+The rest of this post is how to do the same thing by hand, plus the permanent fixes that survive every future capture.

 How to fix it without the extension

-There's a console snippet that papers over the problem right before each capture, and a handful of permanent fixes you can ship with the embed.
-Pick whichever fits the constraints of the iframe you're dealing with.
+There's a console snippet that papers over the problem right before a capture, and a few permanent fixes you can ship with the embed.
+Pick whichever fits the iframe you're dealing with.
+But first, the part that trips most people up: the snapshot.

 Diagnose what you're looking at

-Before you change anything, check whether the iframe is same-origin (you can read its content) or cross-origin (you can't).
-Open the page in Chrome, hit F12 to open DevTools, click the iframe in the Elements panel so it becomes $0, then switch to Console:
+Before you change anything, find out whether the iframe is same-origin (you can read its content) or cross-origin (you can't).
+Open the page in Chrome, hit F12, click the iframe in the Elements panel so it becomes $0, then switch to the Console:

-// Paste in the console after selecting the iframe in the Elements panel
+// Select the iframe in the Elements panel first ($0), then paste this.

 Resize same-origin iframes from the console

-If your iframe is on the same origin as the page (a self-hosted form, an internal app embedded into your marketing site, a sister product on a subdomain that shares your origin via document.domain), the parent can read its content height directly.
-Paste this just before triggering the heatmap capture:
+If your iframe is genuinely same-origin (same scheme, host, and port as the page: a self-hosted form, an internal tool on your own domain), the parent can read its content height directly.
+Paste this just before triggering the capture:

 // Paste in the console.
 Resizes every same-origin iframe to its content height.